exyi/diplomka/diplomka/text/3-analysis-5-tuning.md

 ### Editing the Criteria

-Most importantly, the application allows for editing the selection criteria.
+Most importantly, the application enables interactive editing of the selection criteria.
-For demonstration, we can try to improve (or impair) the annotation of the **cWW A-A** class.
+For demonstration, we can try to improve (or impair) the annotation of the **cWH C-C** class.
-Let's reset current state, navigate to **cWW A-A**, switch to **Parameter Ranges** and select **Pairs Selected by New Parameters** data source.
+Firstly, we will reset current state, navigate to **cWH C-C**, switch to **Parameter Ranges**, and select **Pairs Selected by New Parameters** data source.
-Then we want to set the comparison baseline to FR3D assignments and click on **Edit the selection boundaries**.
+Subsequently, we set the comparison baseline to **FR3D** assignments, and click on **Edit the selection boundaries**.
+By this action, the data source switches to **All Contacts**, and filtering ranges got populated with pre-defined limiting values.
+At the time of writing, the exact parameter limits are still under development, which is mostly done by other team members; consequently, the values might differ slightly from figure TODO.

+Given the limited number of few examples of **cWH C-C** in the reference set, we can see all basepairs without excessive scrolling.
+If we have the dataset ordered by the **Largest RMSD** (to an ideal basepair), the most anomalous cases should appear first.
+In the current version, the set includes basepairs that significantly deviate from the optimal coplanarity.
+To mitigate this issue, we can tighten the edge-to-plane distance constraint from 2.0 Å to 1.7 Å.
+This constraint refinement successfully removes the most misguided assignments, while leaving in a number of reasonably well-looking _green_ pairs.